-My involvement with debate first began myjunior year at Denver West High School.
-While he was active in sports like track, soccer, andcross-country, I soon came to realize thatthere was something still lacking.
-These otheractivities exhausted me physically but neverchallenged me intellectually.
-Debate providedthat missing piece, and I know my high schoolexperience was complete because of it.
+Adolfo’s involvement with debate first began his junior year at Denver West High School.
+While he was active in sports like track, soccer, and cross-country, he soon came to realize that there was something still lacking.
+These other activities exhausted him physically but never challenged him intellectually.
+Adolfo feels that debate provided that missing piece, and feels his high school experience was complete because of it.

-“Thanks to debate I learned and developed character traits and skills that no book or class could ever teach me.
-I know that without the skills I learned in debate I would not have been as competitive for the Gates Millennium Scholarship.
-Even though the DUDL won't pay for my degrees, because of it I will be able to pursue almost any degree I desire, without the fear of having to incur massive student loan debt.
+“Thanks to debate I learned and developed character traits and skills that no book or class could ever teach me I know that without the skills I learned in debate I would not have been as competitive for the Gates Millennium Scholarship.
+Even though the DUDL won't pay for my degrees, because of it I will be able to pursue almost any degree I desire, without the fear of having to incur massive student loan debt”.

-Currently I am a junior at the University of Wisconsin-Madison double majoring inBiology and Spanish.
-I give thanks to DUDL for teaching me what it means to be acritical and analytical thinker.
-This skill set will give me an upper hand when applying to medical school in the soon-arriving future.
+Currently he is a junior at the University of Wisconsin-Madison double majoring in Biology and Spanish.
+Adolfo gives thanks to DUDL for teaching him what it means to be acritical and analytical thinker.
+He feels this skill set will give him an upper hand when applying to medical school in the soon-arriving future.

-I am very grateful for DUDL because it has empowered me personally.
-DUDL taught meto advocate for myself, both in and outside debate tournaments.
-I know it has done the same for many others, and I know it will continue to do the same for those whoare fortunate enough to have DUDL impact their life the way it impacted mine.
+“I know it has done the same for many others, and I know it will continue to do the same for those who are fortunate enough to have DUDL impact their life the way it impacted mine”.

 University of Denver, Sturm College of Law.
 2255 East Evans Avenue Suite 406, Denver, CO 80210

-Executive Director: Jessica Clark JessicaClark@urbandebate.org Phone: 303-871-6575
+Executive Director, Jessica Clark JessicaClark@urbandebate.org Phone: 303-871-6575